Zenn Kyi: Career

 Zenn released his first solo album The Lost World in 2009.
 He made his acting debut with leading role in the 2018 film Mudras Calling alongside actress Hla Yin Kyae, directed by his wife Christina Kyi, and which premiered in Myanmar cinemas on 16 March 2018 which was a huge commercial success, topping film ratings and becoming the most hit film at that time.

 In 2017, he starred in his second film Deception (Oo Pel Dan Myin) alongside Thet Mon Myint and Kaew Korravee.
 The film is directed by the same director of Mudras Calling, Christina Kyi, premiered in Myanmar cinemas on 19 January 2018 stayed in local theaters for a record seven weeks and was also screened in Singapore.

 The two films was both a domestic hit, and led to increased recognition for Zenn Kyi.
 He was nominated for the 2018 Myanmar Academy Award for Best Actor.

 Now & Ever (2019) earned 3.5 billion kyat at the box office in Myanmar, becoming one of the most successful domestic films of the decade.

 Personal life

 In 2006, Zenn married Christina Kyi, a film director.
 The couple have two sons; the firstborn son died young and the second son is named Noah.

 Political views and activities

-In 2019, Zenn Kyi and his wife publicly announced on their official Facebook pages that they are strong supporters of Aung San Suu Kyi who defended genocidal charges against Myanmar for the Rohingya genocide at the Criminal Court of Justice at the Hague.
+Since he was a teenager, Zenn Kyi has been a strong supporter of the NLD (National League for Democracy) party led by the Noble Peace Laureate Aung San Suu Kyi, who is currently being incarcerated at Nay Pyi Daw prison for obscene charges accused by the Myanmar regime.

-On 17 April 2021, in the aftermath of the 2021 Myanmar coup d'état, Zenn Kyi and his wife Christina Kyi were detained at Yangon International Airport right before depart to Bangkok with MAI airline.
+On 17 April 2021, in the aftermath of the 2021 Myanmar coup d'état, Zenn Kyi and his wife Christina Kyi were detained at Yangon International Airport right before depart to Bangkok with MAI airline.They were put under house arrest along with their underage son and their assistant for nearly two months before being released.